kbsezginel/nanocar-misc/docs/lammps-setup.md

+# Lammps setup
-# Motion of molecules on surfaces
+Motion of molecules on surfaces

 ## Pyrene
 Initial tests are performed using pyrene molecules since it's relatively small and rigid.